-It hadn’t taken much for me to feel ok; a change in state achieved by the courage to be vulnerable with myself.
+It hadn’t taken much for me to feel ok.
+The courage to be vulnerable with myself totally changed my state.

 Not all discontent is equal.
 Some issues are deeper situations that do need addressing with ‘am I going to change it, leave it or accept it?’, but often it’s just a feeling of being stuck in the moment.